Who is eligible to receive meal service at Stone Soup Corvallis, Inc.?

 How is Stone Soup Corvallis, Inc. funded?

-Funding comes from individual donations and from organizations, such as churches, The Corvallis Kiwanis Foundation, Benton Community Foundation and the City of Corvallis through the United Way of Linn and Benton Counties.
+Funding comes from individual donations and from organizations, such as religious communities, Good Samaritan Regional Medical Center Social Accountability Budget, Corvallis Kiwanis Foundation, Benton Community Foundation, Oregon Community Foundation, Confederated Tribe of the Siletz, Ralph Hull Foundation, United Way and the City of Corvallis through the United Way of Linn and Benton Counties.
 We also receive grant funding from the US Government Emergency Food and Shelter Program.

 How do individuals, organizations or businesses donate?

-Contact Stone Soup Corvallis, Inc. at 541-752-6634 or firstname.lastname@example.org.
+For food donations, contact Stone Soup Corvallis, Inc. at 541-666-8268 or firstname.lastname@example.org.
 Financial contributions can be mailed to the address at the bottom of this page.
 Also, see the 'Donate' tab on our Home Page.

 What is the organizational structure of Stone Soup Corvallis, Inc.?

-Stone Soup Corvallis, Inc. is led by a volunteer nine-member Board of Directors chosen from the community.
-The daily operations are lead by a volunteer coordinator and two meal site managers.
+Stone Soup Corvallis, Inc. is led by a volunteer twelve-member Board of Directors chosen from the community.
+The daily operations are lead by a part-time food service manager and three meal site managers.

 Are there inspections and rules Stone Soup Corvallis, Inc. must follow?